Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Genetic testing, along with pre-and post-test counseling, are offered at the Saul and Joyce Brandman Breast Center as part of the Wasserman Breast Center Risk Reduction Program or through the GenRISK Adult Genetics Program.
+Genetic testing, along with pre-and post-test counseling, are offered at the Saul and Joyce Brandman Breast Center as part of the Wasserman Breast Center Risk Reduction Program.
 Women concerned about their family history can obtain comprehensive risk-assessment services, including recommendations on steps they can take to reduce their level of risk.
 The programs’ experts can help you interpret the results and put them into context.
 Genetic counseling and testing can identify high-risk individuals and prevent them from becoming cancer patients.

 Who Is at Risk?

 Any woman concerned about her breast cancer risk is welcome to make an appointment to discuss the possibility of genetic testing.
 In particular, those who should consider genetic testing include women who:

 - Have a personal history of early-onset breast cancer (diagnosed before the age of 50) or multiple breast cancer diagnoses